Code-Institute-Submissions/clicksnap/README.md

 - Computer
   - Macbook Pro 16” - Chrome and Safari
   - Hp Pavillion 14” - Chrome and Edge
-  - Acer Nitro 5 15” - Chrome
+  - Acer Nitro 5 15” - Chrome and Internet Explorer
   - Samusung 21.5” Touchscreen All in One PC - Chrome Browser

 ### Bugs

-- On Samusung 21.5” Touchscreen All in One PC - On the Gallery Page and Contact page, when the ‘email’ link is clicked there is no response
-  - Fix: Not currently fixed.
+__Fixed Issues__
 - When the map code has been editied an error message shows up even though the map still functions as normal
-   - Fix: change error message display to none in CSS.
+   - Fix: Change error message display to none in CSS
-- Not all Social Media links open in a new tab
-  - Issue: An issue with certain browsers.
-    - Fix: Not currently fixed.

-__Errors after Deployment:__
-- Gallery Page - Image slideshow - Images not loading.
+- Gallery Page - Image Slideshow Images not loading
-  - Issue: The file path in the html was using absolute file paths, rather than relative.
    - Fix: Remove "/" from the start of each file path.
+The file path in the html was using absolute file paths, rather than relative.
 - Schedule Page - Click ‘Download Full Month’ button - Error ‘Download Failed No File’
-  - Issue: The file path in the html was incorrect.
     - Fix: Remove “/” from the start of the file path.

+__Appending Issues__
+- On Samusung 21.5” Touchscreen All in One PC (Chrome Browser) - On the Gallery Page and Contact page, when the ‘email’ link is clicked there is no response
+- Not all browsers open social Media links in a new tab
+- W3 Vailidator Warning - "The date input type is not supported in all browsers.
+Please be sure to test, and consider using a polyfill."
+  - I have tested this in the browsers I have previously mentioned and it works fine in all apart from Internet Explorer.

 ### Screen and Device sizes